Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Alabama offers significant tax incentives that make building and operating data centers more affordable.
-Qualifying projects can receive abatements on both property and sales taxes, which substantially lowers upfront capital costs and ongoing operational expenses.
+Tax Advantage For Data Centers Alabama offers significant tax incentives that lower the cost of building and operating a data center.
+Qualifying projects and their tenants can receive abatements on both property and sales taxes, improving the long-term financial case for deploying infrastructure here.

 Natural Disaster Risk